LMGsec/Magic-Unicorn-Tool/README.md

 ## Activities API Data Aquisition
     Modified versions of the CrowdStrike retriever and activity scripts are included in this repository.
 The MagicUnicorn_v1 parser is designed to work exclusively with the output from these scripts.
-Directions for use are included in the "Retriever Scripts" folder.
+Directions for use are included in the "CrowdStrike-Retriever-Scripts" folder.